VinayPratyush/Web_based_agricultural_crop_monitoring/README.md

-Keep strict folder structure if directly want to run the code cropharvest_datas
+Keep strict folder structure if directly want to run the code. cropharvest_datas
 |
 |___ features